 TEL: (973) 239-5700 | FAX: (973) 239-3400 | firstname.lastname@example.org PDF | VCARD

-Andrew’s practice focuses on white collar criminal defense, complex litigation, and appellate matters.
-Andrew routinely practices in both federal and state courts and has handled a wide array of criminal and civil matters.
-His criminal defense practice includes representing clients accused of mail and wire fraud, health care fraud, securities fraud, bribery, public corruption, and antitrust violations, and he has represented clients facing investigation by the United States Department of Justice and the Office of the Attorney General of New Jersey.
-Andrew also has experience conducting internal investigations for both public and private entities.
-His civil practice experience includes high-stakes, complex commercial litigation, shareholder and partnership disputes, breach of fiduciary duty and breach of contract claims, civil rights litigation, local government and redevelopment law, class action litigation, and securities litigation.
+Andrew’s practice focuses on white collar criminal defense and complex commercial litigation.
+In his criminal defense practice, Andrew has represented clients facing investigation by the United States Department of Justice and the Office of the Attorney General of New Jersey, including accusations of mail and wire fraud, health care fraud, securities fraud, public corruption, environmental violations, and antitrust violations.
+Andrew also has extensive experience assisting clients with responding to grand jury subpoenas and conducting internal investigations for both public and private entities.
+His civil practice, in both federal and state courts, includes high-stakes, complex commercial litigation, shareholder and partnership disputes, breach of fiduciary duty and breach of contract claims, civil rights litigation, class action litigation, securities litigation, and local government law.
+Andrew additionally has experience counseling clients on health care compliance.

-Andrew has worked on appellate matters before the Supreme Court of the United States, the Supreme Court of New Jersey, the Third Circuit Court of Appeals, the Second Circuit Court of Appeals, and the Appellate Divisions of New Jersey and New York.
+Andrew also manages the firm’s Appellate Practice Group and has worked on appeals to the Supreme Court of the United States, the Supreme Court of New Jersey, the Third Circuit Court of Appeals, the Second Circuit Court of Appeals, and the Appellate Divisions of New Jersey and New York.
+Andrew has argued appeals to the Supreme Court of New Jersey and the New Jersey Appellate Division.

 Andrew also maintains a deep commitment to pro bono representation and social justice issues.
 He has worked on pro bono matters on behalf of the Association of Criminal Defense Lawyers of New Jersey, the American Civil Liberties Union of New Jersey, and the Rutgers Constitutional Rights Clinic.
 While in law school, Andrew was an intern for Volunteer Lawyers for Justice, a non-profit organization that provides pro bono legal services to economically disadvantaged residents of Essex County, New Jersey, and he worked as an assistant to the Chairman of the New Jersey Redistricting Commission.

 After graduating from law school, Andrew served as a law clerk to the Honorable Jaynee Lavecchia, Supreme Court of New Jersey.
-He also served as a judicial intern while in law school to the Honorable Deanne Wilson, Presiding Judge Chancery Division, Superior Court of New Jersey.
+He served as a judicial intern to the Honorable Deanne Wilson, Presiding Judge Chancery Division, Superior Court of New Jersey.

 White Collar Defense and Investigations